Severson-Group/eMach/docs/source/code.rst

 Analyzer Code
 ++++++++++++++++++++++++++++++++++++++++++++

-The code required for each ``analyzer`` within the ``eMach`` repository must be structured to analyze any set of user-defined inputs and produce user-defined outputs.
+The code required for each ``analyzer``  must be structured to analyze any set of user-defined inputs and produce user-defined outputs.
 The code structure of each ``analyzer`` should contain each of the following classes:

-1. DesignProblem Class
+1. Design Problem Class
-2. DesignAnalyzer Class
+2. Design Analyzer Class

-DesignProbelm Class
+Design Problem Class
 *******************************************

-The ``DesignProblem`` class takes all of the user-defined inputs as its arguments.
-The output of the ``DesignProblem`` class is a single variable with multiple attributes.
-The code for each input variable must clearly defined the input variable and add it as an attribute of the `self` variable within each ``DesignProblem`` class.
-The output of the ``DesignProblem`` class is the single `self` variable with as many attributes as desired.
-Commented out within the class should be explanations of each input variable.
-This should include the variable name, a brief description of the variable, and the units of that variable.
-The output of the ``DesignProblem`` class is then used by the ``DesignAnalyzer` class.
+The Design Problem class shall contain an initializer and any definitions required of that initializer that accomplishes the following tasks:

+1. Takes the user inputs as arguments
+    a.
+Inputs are any and all information required to fully define a ``problem``
+    b.
+This can include machine dimensions, data arrays, etc.
+2. Comments out explanations of each argument, which should include the following:
+    a.
+Arguemnt name
+    b.
+A brief description of how it is used and where it is stored
+    c.
+Argument units

-DesignAnalyzer Class
+Design Analyzer Class
 *******************************************

-The ``DesignAnalyzer`` class is where all of the data processing required given the problem definition occurs.
-This class takes the singular output variable from the ``DesignProbelm`` class defined as `problem: XXXProbelm`.
-The `XXX` term should be the title of the analyzer.
-Commented out within the ``DesignAnalyzer`` class should be each of it's input arguments and output returns.
-The commented code should contain the variable named, brief descriptions of the variables, and variable units split between `arguments` and `returns` sections.
+The Design Analyzer class is where the data processing occurs after the problem has been initialized and should accomplish the following tasks:

+1. Define an ``analyze`` function
+    a.
+Argument should be a single problem object
+    b.
+Return should be raw data that can be post-processed, if neccessary
+2. Comments out explanations of each argument/return, which should include the following:
+    a.
+Arguemnt/return name
+    b.
+A brief description of how it is used and where it is stored
+    c.
+Argument/return units

 Machine Designs Code
 ++++++++++++++++++++++++++++++++++++++++++++

-The code required for each ``machine_design`` within the ``eMach`` repository must be structured to define both a parameterized ``machine`` and a parameterized ``machine_operating_point``.
+The code required for each ``machine_design`` must be structured to define a ``machine`` and ``machine_operating_point``.
 The code structure of each user-defined machine should contain each of the following code files:

 1. Machine
 2. Machine Operating Point